trillek-team/trillek-computer/README.md

 you should check the instruction set of a CPU and the specs of the devices to understand how program the computer and use the devices at assembly or C programing level.

+**NOTATION** : Byte is a 8 bit value.
+Word is a 16 bit value and DWord is a 32 bit value.

 SUMMARY
 ------